-The time: ninety-one years ago.
+The time: ninety-two years ago.

 The place: ninety-one miles southwest of Fort Worth.